tdighe2001/LoL-Comparing-Action/README.md

 On examining the 2022 league of legends dataset, we aim to answer the following questions: Looking at tier-one professional leagues, which league has the most “action-packed” games?
 Is the amount of “action” in this league significantly different than in other leagues?

 ## Introduction and Question Identification
+The dataset that we have chosen is the League of Legends dataset where we chose to answer the question: Out of the tier-one professional leagues, which league has the most “action-packed” games?
+Is the amount of “action” in this league significantly different than in other leagues?
+We chose to determine the game's action by using the team kills per minute column.
+By doing so, we can direct enthusiastic LoL viewers to a novel and action-heavy form of League of Leagues that they probably haven’t watched before.
+In our dataset, we used the columns:
+gameid: the id of the game that the row of information belongs to
+league: the regional league the that match is participating in team kpm: the kills per minute of a team

+We took only the information that belongs to the teams in tier 1 leagues and combined the rows based on gameid to get a concise row of information for each match.
+With this we have 3039 rows or matches to analyze.

 ## Cleaning and EDA
 Data Cleaning for Assessment of Missingness: